kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+Some reasonable SLOs could be:
+* Number of (non-expired) Leases in `kube-apiserver-leases` is equal to the number of expected kube-apiservers 95% of the time.
-A rough SLO here is that healthy kube-apiservers has a lease which is not older than 2 times the frequency of the lease heart beat 95% of time.
+* kube-apiservers hold a lease which is not older than 2 times the frequency of the lease heart beat 95% of time.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?